 Kenneth A. White is a Certified Matrimonial Attorney.
 Currently, fewer than 3 percent of active New Jersey attorneys hold any type of board certification.
 Certification requires that the attorney demonstrate a high level of experience, education, knowledge and skill in the area of law, as well as an unblemished reputation.
 The lawyer has also been positively rated by other attorneys and judges familiar with their work.
 The lawyer must also pass an additional family law exam.

 Before retaining a law firm, take a moment to think about the lawyer’s answers to your questions.
 How comfortable did you feel at the end of the conversation with the attorney?
 Did you receive direct and responsive answers to these questions?
 Do you feel at ease with the attorney?

 Remember that the initial consultation is as much about you discovering whether the lawyer is a good fit for you as it is the attorney agreeing to take your case.
 Do not retain a law firm based on a big name alone.
 It is also important for you to feel comfortable working with the attorney to resolve personal and challenging family law matters.

 Depending on the answers you received from the potential attorney, you should continue with requesting information regarding the fee structure used by the firm.
-All of the below questions should be addressed in the attorney’s Retainer Agreement.

 Take your time reading the Retainer Agreement, and read it carefully.
 It is a contract between you and your attorney.
 Upon signing the agreement, you will be obligated to pay for the services provided to you.
 Every attorney should provide you with sufficient time to review the Agreement in the law office or to take the agreement home to review it with friends or relatives prior to signing.